jpittman/vsc/projects/accountability/28days.md

 These are the links appropriate to the 28 days project for February 2021.

-***Note: Due to some limitations with carrd.co, I'm now hosting the information directly on my site.
-The links and info from the older carrd.co site are currently being migrated over.
-See the change log at the bottom of this page for more details.***

 #### 28 Days Playlist

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL8HiytcIQ7lf5fj4sCw-FfQrx4F_DXS-i" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>